dgopstein/deep_enumerable/README.md

    }
 ```

 We might reasonably want to do some sanity checking on the types of the configuration.
 For instance, if :max_size were not an integer we would like to know before trying to operate on that value.
-With vanilla ruby we would need to imperatively test every element, which is very tedious:
+With vanilla ruby we would need to imperatively test every element, which is tedious and potentially error producing:

 ```ruby
 >> Symbol === conf_values[:level]